Jachtabahn/busroutes-tokyo/explain/explain.md

 So, our algorithm can be broken down into these two phases:

 1. Compute that *useful information* for all item types from the first to the last.
-Note that the greatest of the total benefits of the alternatives at the first step (namely not taking any items of the first item type, and for all items of this type, taking it) is the greatest, total benefit that can be achieved in this task altogether.
+Note that the greatest of the total benefits of the alternatives at the first step (namely not taking any items of the first type, and for all items of this type, taking it) is the greatest, total benefit that can be achieved in this task altogether.

 2. Use that information to extract the set of items of distinct types that achieves the greatest, achievable, total benefit.
 We have already seen how the second step works: Just look at all alternatives of a given item type, pick the one that promises the greatest, total benefit and do the corresponding action, that is, omit this item type or take that particular item of this type, and then continue up along the chain until after the last decision has been made.